How Much Life Insurance Do You Really Need?

 There is a myth that you can’t buy life insurance when you reach a certain age.
 While insurance premiums after 50 or 60 are more expensive, it’s rare for a provider to refuse you coverage as long as you accept a plan within your risk category.

-Ultimately, buy insurance if you need it and when you expect you’ll need it.
-A healthy 20-year-old won’t benefit from paying monthly premiums—and it will get expensive as they get older.
+Ultimately, buy insurance if you need it and when you expect to need it.
+A healthy 20-year-old won’t benefit from paying monthly premiums, and it will get expensive as they get older.

 What Life Insurance Policy is Right for You?

-For most of us, life insurance is the right decision because it adds an extra layer of protection against debt and funerary costs without eating into your savings.
+For most people, life insurance is the right decision because it adds an extra layer of protection against debt and funerary costs without draining savings.

 What would happen to your family if you were to pass away unexpectedly?
 Give yourself some peace of mind by considering life insurance as an option.
 Click here to learn more about how much life insurance you need and what policies may be right for you.